SECO - Spare parts for MAN B&W, Himsen, MaK and Wärtsilä power plant and marine diesel engines

 |piston crown 3 SECO WearResist®||6,26 - 6,28 mm||36 %||0,085 mm|

 |piston crown 4- 8, foreign competitor||6,60 - 6,80 mm||219 %||0,515 mm|

 The above table shows very clearly the customers’ primary advantage by using our WearResist® piston crowns.
 Taking into account the secondary benefits, the following overall picture is shown:

 - reduction of spare part costs

 - less wear on cylinder liners

 In this case, the pistons that we received for reconditioning, could be returned again to our customer with our WearResist® piston crowns still assembled.
 Thus, no additional costs for our customer.
 However, the pistons with the asian crowns had to be disassembled, the crowns scrapped and replaced by new piston crowns from SECO.
 Certainly, we do not offer those advantages only to the owners of MAN B&W engines; we produce and supply our WearResist® piston crowns also to customers with Himsen H17/28, Himsen 21/32 and Himsen 25/33 engines.
 Together with our sister company Marine Motor Service GmbH, we also offer our WearResist® piston crowns for MaK and Wärtsilä engines.

 Trust our expertise as a manufacturer of high-quality engine spare parts.
-Give us a change to convince you about the quality of our products and services.
-Please contact us.
-We shall be pleased to submit a suitable offer for the inspection and reconditioning of your pistons.
-Moreover, the reconditioning of cylinder heads, cylinder liners, connecting rods and injection pumps for MAN and Himsen, is part of our delivery and service programme.
+Give us a chance to convince you about the quality of our products and services.
+For MAN and Himsen engines we will be pleased to provide you with a corresponding offer for the following services:

 We wish you a nice and successful day!